dsccommunity/Microsoft365DscWorkshop/export/readme.md

 ## 1.2.
 Configuring the Azure Tenant

 1. In order to read from the Azure tenant, you need to create an application.
-In order to do that, you need to connect to it with a global administrator:
+In order to do that, you need to connect to it with a global administrator.
+Please change the arguments according to you environment.

 ```powershell
 Connect-M365Dsc -TenantId b246c1af-87ab-41d8-9812-83cd5ff534cb -TenantName MngEnvMCAP576786.onmicrosoft.com -SubscriptionId 9522bd96-d34f-4910-9667-0517ab5dc595